Frequently asked questions (FAQs) for RTP Stipend/UPA applicants

 I hold an APA/RTP Stipend at another university but I want to transfer my candidature to the University of Sydney.
 Can I directly transfer my scholarship?

 The RTP Stipend funds were awarded to your original university and remain with that university.
 (They don’t move with you.)
 You will need to go through the University of Sydney’s RTP Stipend/UPA application process.

 Applying for entry into the degree

-- Applying for entry into the degree is a separate process to applying for an APA/UPA.
+- Applying for entry into the degree is a separate process to applying for an RTP Stipend/UPA.

-- Visit the Research Degree Applications website to see how to apply for entry.
+- Visit the Domestic Postgraduate Research website to see how to apply for entry.

-- Read through the APA/UPA information document thoroughly before you start your scholarship application.
+- Read through the RTP Stipend/UPA information document thoroughly before you start your scholarship application.
 As well as stating eligibility requirements, conditions and benefits, the document states how the applications are assessed.

-- If you are a current honours student, it is important that you submit your honours thesis on time if you intend to apply for an APA/UPA.
-Your honours thesis mark is used in the APA/UPA application ranking, so if your thesis is submitted late your marks may not be available in time to include you in the APA/UPA ranking.
+- If you are a current honours student, it is important that you submit your honours thesis on time if you intend to apply for an RTP Stipend/UPA.
+Your honours thesis mark is used in the RTP Stipend/UPA application ranking, so if your thesis is submitted late your marks may not be available in time to include you in the RTP Stipend/UPA ranking.